 In the event the facility experiences an abnormal / upset condition that causes the Facility to enter an extended emergency waste storage condition, the facility will formally notify the MECP per Condition 2 (8)(b)(i) of the ECA, as amended on March 14, 2016.
 This notification will include an explanation of the issue, duration of the outage, and control measures the facility is implementing in response to potential odours.
 These mitigating actions may include reducing waste deliveries, implementing more frequent odour surveys, and/or the operation of the active odour suppression system.
 MECP notifications of extended waste storage are archived at the site.
 There have been no verified odour complaints due to planned or unplanned shutdowns.
-Extended waste storage dates are documented in Table 6.
+There were two extended waste storage occurrences during the report period.
+It is documented in Table 5.